lanl/singularity-eos/doc/sphinx/src/using-kpt.rst

 The time step
 '''''''''''''

-If a timestep would be truely infinitesimal, :math:`R_{ij} dt \leq 1` would always hold, since however big the rate :math:`R_{ij}` is, :math:`dt < \frac{1}{R_{ij}}`.
+If a timestep were truely infinitesimal, :math:`R_{ij} dt \leq 1` would always hold, since however big the rate :math:`R_{ij}` is, :math:`dt < \frac{1}{R_{ij}}`.
 This means that the new mass fractions would always obey :math:`0 \leq \mu_i \leq 1`.
-However, with a discretized time step, :math:`R_{ij} \Delta t` can become larger than :math:`1`, and it can be that even if the master equation holds, it results in some phase mass fractions becomming negative and some being above :math:`1`, which is unphysical.
+However, with a discretized time step, :math:`R_{ij} \Delta t` can become larger than :math:`1`, and it can be that even if the master equation holds, it results in some phase mass fractions becoming negative and some being above :math:`1`, which is unphysical.

 One way of dealing with this is to use a time step, :math:`\Delta t`, that is smaller than the inverse of the largest rate from an active phase.
 A routine suggesting a maximum timestep is available in ``singularity-eos``: